wavefrontHQ/docs/pages/doc/ui_charts.md

 ### Set the Time Window on a Chart

 You can set the time window on a chart to be defined on a dashboard level, or you can set a fixed time window on a chart.
-When you set a fixed time window on a chart, when you edit the dashboard time window, the time settings of the chart will not be affected.
+When you set a fixed time window on a chart and you edit the dashboard time window, the time settings of the chart will not be affected.

 **To set the time window on a chart level:**